 In addition to dermatologic reactions, allergic reactions such as angioedema, arthralgia, myalgia and vasculitis have been reported.

-There is no fixed dosage regimen for the management of diabetes mellitus with Glyburide Tablets (micronized) or any other hypoglycemic agent.
+There is no fixed dosage regimen for the management of diabetes mellitus with Glyburide Tablets.
 In addition to the usual monitoring of urinary glucose, the patient's blood glucose must also be monitored periodically to determine the minimum effective dose for the patient; to detect primary failure, i.e., inadequate lowering of blood glucose at the maximum recommended dose of medication; and to detect secondary failure, i.e., loss of adequate blood glucose lowering response after an initial period of effectiveness.
 Glycosylated hemoglobin levels may also be of value in monitoring the patient's response to therapy.

-Short-term administration of glyburide (micronized) may be sufficient during periods of transient loss of control in patients usually controlled well on diet.
+Short-term administration of Glyburide Tablets may be sufficient during periods of transient loss of control in patients usually controlled well on diet.

-No exact dosage relationship exists between Glyburide Tablets (micronized) and the other oral hypoglycemic agents, including Glyburide Tablets (nonmicronized).
-Although patients may be transferred from the maximum dose of other sulfonylureas, the maximum starting dose of 3 mg Glyburide Tablets (micronized) should be observed.
-A maintenance dose of 3 mg of Glyburide Tablets (micronized) provides approximately the same degree of blood glucose control as 250 to 375 mg chlorpropamide, 250 to 375 mg tolazamide, 5 mg of Glyburide Tablets (nonmicronized) 500 to 750 mg acetohexamide, or 1000 to 1500 mg tolbutamide.
+No exact dosage relationship exists between Glyburide Tablets and the other oral hypoglycemic agents.
+Although patients may be transferred from the maximum dose of other sulfonylureas, the maximum starting dose of 5 mg of Glyburide Tablets should be observed.
+A maintenance dose of 5 mg of Glyburide Tablets provides approximately the same degree of blood glucose control as 250 to 375 mg chlorpropamide, 250 to 375 mg tolazamide, 500 to 750 mg acetohexamide, or 1,000 to 1,500 mg tolbutamide.

-When transferring patients receiving more than 40 units of insulin daily, they may be started on a daily dose of Glyburide Tablets (micronized) 3 mg concomitantly with a 50% reduction in insulin dose.
-Progressive withdrawal of insulin and increase of Glyburide Tablets (micronized) in increments of 0.75 to 1.5 mg every 2 to 10 days is then carried out.
-During this conversion period when both insulin and Glyburide Tablets (micronized) are being used, hypoglycemia may rarely occur.
+When transferring patients receiving more than 40 units of insulin daily, they may be started on a daily dose of Glyburide Tablets 5 mg concomitantly with a 50% reduction in insulin dose.
+Progressive withdrawal of insulin and increase of Glyburide Tablets in increments of 1.25 to 2.5 mg every 2 to 10 days is then carried out.
+During this conversion period when both insulin and Glyburide Tablets are being used, hypoglycemia may occur.
 During insulin withdrawal, patients should test their urine for glucose and acetone at least three times daily and report results to their physician.
 The appearance of persistent acetonuria with glycosuria indicates that the patient is a Type I diabetic who requires insulin therapy.